keshavgoel787/ForgetMeNot/caretaker_dashboard/MOCK_DATA_SETUP.md

 1. Go to `/face-naming` page
 2. Upload ANY ZIP file (content doesn't matter in mock mode)
 3. Click "Extract Faces"
-4. See 3 person folders with colored face bubbles
+4. See 3 face set folders with colored face bubbles
-5. Name each person
+5. Name each face set
 6. Click "Save Everything"
 7. Download the annotated ZIP with your names